 Do you have any more expeditions in the pipeline for 2016?

 My next solo attempt in February has been delayed until 2017 so I will take advantage of the year to travel to some of the places I have always dreamt of going to but have not had time to do so.
-Mountain biking in Iran, visiting the northern lights in Finland and travelling to the deep Sahara to camp under the stars for my 50th birthday.
+Mountain biking in Iran, visiting the northern lights in Finland and traveling to the deep Sahara to camp under the stars for my 50th birthday.

 Finally, quick fire round: